Ian Rush: Liverpool: 1980–1987

 In the 1985–86 season Rush scored twice as Liverpool beat Southampton 2–0 in the FA Cup semi-final at White Hart Lane, booking a place at Wembley to face Everton in the first all-Merseyside FA Cup final.
 Liverpool had pipped their city rivals to the League title (which had also been contested with the likes of West Ham United and Manchester United) by beating Chelsea 1–0 at Stamford Bridge.
 Everton opened the scoring when Gary Lineker outpaced Alan Hansen to shoot past Grobbelaar at the second attempt and held this lead until half-time.
 In the second half Liverpool drew level in the 57th minute when Rush latched onto a pass from Jan Mølby to round Everton goalkeeper Bobby Mimms and slot the ball into an empty net.
 Six minutes later, Mølby was again at the heart of another attack.
 Picking the ball up inside the Everton penalty area, he drilled a cross for Craig Johnston to score.
 Liverpool were now 2–1 up, but the game was in the balance until the 84th minute, when Ronnie Whelan led another attack.
 Dalglish made a run across his path into space, but Whelan used it as a dummy and clipped a pass over three Everton defenders into the path of Rush who, from the angle of the six-yard area, scored past Mimms.
 Liverpool held on to win 3–1 and completed the first League and FA Cup double in the club's history.
-Rush added the Man of the Match award to his winner's medal.

 Since Dalglish's appointment as player-manager in the 1985 close season, Rush had often found himself partnered with Paul Walsh in the Liverpool first team as Dalglish selected himself as a player less frequently.